KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 ## How Companies Do Things

+A curated list of engineering blogs including most, if not all, of the leading tech companies, and many others too.
 * [Engineering Blogs](https://github.com/kilimchoi/engineering-blogs)

+Information about how companies do testing and SRE.
 * [How They Test](https://github.com/abhivaikar/howtheytest)
 * [How They SRE](https://github.com/upgundecha/howtheysre)

+The go-to system design learning resources.
 * [System Design Primer](https://github.com/donnemartin/system-design-primer)

 * [High Scalability](http://highscalability.com/)

 ## How CPython Works

+Although I do not intend to divide my time between Python and C programming languages, I'd like to better understand how CPython works.
 * [C for Python Programmers](https://realpython.com/c-for-python-programmers/)
 * [CPython Source Code Guide](https://realpython.com/cpython-source-code-guide/ )
 * [CPython Internals Book](https://realpython.com/products/cpython-internals-book/)